lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authorization Server {#U-W}

-The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for LAKE message 1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
+The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for EDHOC message_1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
 The shared secret is used to derive AEAD encryption keys to protect data between device and authorization server.
-The data is carried in AD1 and AD2 (between device and authenticator) and in Voucher Request/Response (between authenticator and authorization server).
+The data is carried in AD_1 and AD_2 (between device and authenticator) and in Voucher Request/Response (between authenticator and authorization server).

 TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.

 TODO: Define derivation of encryption keys (K_1, K_2) and nonces (N_1, N_2) for the both directions

-AD1 SHALL be the following CBOR sequence containing voucher information:
+AD_1 SHALL be the following CBOR sequence:

 ~~~~~~~~~~~
-AD1 = (
+AD_1 = (
+    T0:              int,
     LOC_W:           tstr,
     CC:              bstr,
     CIPHERTEXT_RQ:   bstr